dhis2/training-docs/content/design_for_data_use/lg_categories.md

 They can also support the disaggregation of our data.

-Add the disaggregation "Age (HIV)" to the to the category of the chart and update the chart.
+Add the disaggregation "Age (HIV)" to the category of the chart and update the chart.

 ![chart1-in-viz-with-age](images/categories/chart1-in-viz-with-age.png)